Last updated: May 2020

-We propose a simple, model-free way to measure price selection and its impact on inflation.
-Price selection exists when prices that change in response to aggregate shocks are not representative of the overall population of prices.
-Due to selection, increases (decreases) in inflation can be amplified because adjusting prices tend to originate from levels far below (above) the average.
+We propose a simple, model-free way to measure selection in price setting and its contribution to inflation dynamics.
+The proposed measure of price selection is based on the observed comovement between inflation and the average level from which adjusting prices depart.
+When adjusting prices depart from lower-than-usual levels, the associated price adjustments are larger, pushing inflation above average.
 Using detailed micro-level consumer price data for the United Kingdom, the United States and Canada, we find robust evidence of strong price selection across goods and services.
-At a disaggregate level, price selection accounts for around 36% of inflation variance in the United Kingdom and the United States, and 28% in Canada.
+At a disaggregate level, price selection accounts for 37% of inflation variance in the United Kingdom, 36% in the United States, and 28% in Canada.
 Price selection is stronger for goods with less frequent price changes or with larger average price changes.
 Aggregate price selection is considerably weaker.
 This evidence can be accounted for by a relatively standard multisector sticky-price model.
 The model demonstrates a one-to-one mapping between our measure of price selection and the extent of monetary non-neutrality.